Baghdad: Demographics

 Baghdad's population was estimated at 7.22 million in 2015.
 The surrounding metropolitan region's population is estimated to be 10,500,000.
-It is second largest city in the Arab world after Cairo and fourth largest metropolitan area in the Middle East after Tehran.
+It is second largest city in the Arab world after Cairo and fourth largest metropolitan area in the Middle East after Istanbul.
 At the beginning of the 21st century, some 1.5 million people migrated to Baghdad.
 The 2013–2017 civil war following the Islamic State's invasion in 2014 caused hundreds of thousands of Iraqi internally displaced people to flee to the city.